microsoft/aed-content-nasa-su20/Learn/launch-project/2-data-collection-and-manipulation/includes/4-import-data.md

 # Exercise - Import Python Libraries and Rocket Launch Data

+Now that we know a little bit about what we want to accomplish, let's start creating the machine learning model.
+The first step is to import some libraries that will help us create the model and import the weather data.

+Copy the following code into a cell and run it to import all of the needed libraries.

 ```Python
 # Pandas library is used for handling tabular data
 import pandas as pd